Roy Slater

 Roy Slater (born 15 May 1948) is a recurring character in the British sitcom Only Fools and Horses.
-He was played by Jim Broadbent, and in the prequel Rock and Chips, by Calum MacNab.
+He was played by Jim Broadbent, and in the prequel Rock & Chips by Calum MacNab.

 Only Fools and Horses

 Background

 Despite only making three on-screen appearances, Slater's background is revealed in detail during the course of the show's history.

 As a child, Slater attempted to be part of Del Boy's gang at school as they used to sit next to each other in class; but he was always a loner, hated amongst his peers and infamous for his deceitful nature.
 Eventually, out of bitterness for the others' ostracising him, Slater joined the police force at the age of 18 and frequently engaged in unethical activity to try to frame and prosecute not just his old school friends but anyone possible – including his own family, as revealed in "May the Force Be with You".

 His own ego would eventually turn him to crime: leading him into diamond smuggling, which is the main focus of the episode "To Hull and Back" and a strong part feature of the plot to "The Class of '62".
 His initial prosecution for diamond smuggling landed him a five-year prison sentence.

 Del's domestic partner Raquel Turner is revealed to be Slater's ex-wife in "The Class of '62"; he was married to her for four years before separating.
 Throughout the show's history Raquel would frequently comment how nasty he could be as a husband.